-CL NI= D avaia C1 - 1 - 1 Lakama al Avralik SL No. Basis Statutory Audit Internal Audit i.
-Appointing Statutory Auditor is appointed by Internal Auditor is appointed by the Authority the shareholder in the general Board. meeting. ii.
+SL No. Basis Statutory Audit Internal Audit i.
+Appointing Authority Statutory Auditor is appointed by the shareholder in the general meeting. ii.
 Scope of the work The scope of work is defined in the Companies Act.
 The scope of work includes the adherence of management policies and procedures and indentifies the weakness in the internal control.
 Board may specify thrust areas while issuing engagement letter. iii.
-Removal of Statutory Auditor can be Internal Auditor can be removed by the Auditor removed by the shareholders.
-Board. iv.
+Removal of Auditor Statutory Auditor can be removed by the shareholders.
+Internal Auditor can be removed by the Board. iv.
 Remuneration It is fixed by the shareholders.
-It is fixed by the board. ٧ Audit Report It is submitted to the appointing It is submitted to the Board as a suggestion Authority. to improve weakness in the internal control.
+It is fixed by the board.
+V Audit Report It is submitted to the appointing Authority.
+It is submitted to the Board as a suggestion to improve weakness in the internal control.